kaiserawu/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a structure that represents each element of html on a page as objects.
+It's used to allow interaction with and manipulation of the elements.

 2. What is an event?

+An event is any single interaction a user has with a site.
+Clicking, pressing keys, scrolling, etc.

 3. What is an event listener?

+An event listener is a function that triggers on a specific event, and runs a callback based on the input.

 4. Why would we convert a NodeList into an Array?

+NodeLists don't have most of the methods that arrays do, so it'd be converted to allow for their use.

 5. What is a component?

+A component is a reusable block of HTML, CSS, and JS made to allow for repeating functionality on a webpage.

 ### Git Set up